Jinming-Su/Simple_Blog/README.md

 # Simple_Blog

+# Notice
-# This is a blog impletmented by php someday.
+This is a blog impletmented by php someday.
 And the repository has stopped updating.